Medical Withdrawals

 Medical Withdrawal requests undergo a multi-step review.
 Applicants will receive updates regarding which step in the review process their application is in.
 Students who have already dropped their courses in PAWS will skip Step 1 and go straight to Step 2.

-Step 1: The academic department reviews the application to decide whether a Medical Withdrawal shall be granted.
+Step 1: The Medical Withdrawal Committee reviews the application to decide whether a Medical Withdrawal shall be granted.
 Students may be contacted via email and asked to provide additional information for review.

-Step 2: In cases where a Medical Withdrawal is approved by the academic department and in cases when students drop courses on their own in PAWS, the Dean of Students Office reviews the application to determine proration of tuition and segregated fees.
+Step 2: In cases where a Medical Withdrawal is approved by the Medical Withdrawal Committee and in cases when students drop courses on their own in PAWS, the Dean of Students Office reviews the application to determine proration of tuition and segregated fees.
 For applications submitted after the end of the term, tuition adjustments may not be possible.

-Step 3: In cases where tuition and fees are prorated, the Bursars Office will make adjustments to the student’s PAWS account.
+Step 3: In cases where tuition and fees are prorated, the Student Financial Accounts Office will make adjustments to the student’s PAWS account.
 This step typically takes about 3 weeks to be completed.

 What Happens to my Transcripts if I am Granted a Medical Withdrawal?

-The last date of class attendance shall be considered the official withdrawal date to be used by the Registrar’s Office for record keeping.
+The last date of class attendance shall be considered the official withdrawal date to be used by the Registrar’s Office for recording academic record class drops and term withdrawals.
 Based on the date, dropped classes will either be removed entirely from your transcripts, or if your last date of attendance was after the W deadline (25% or more through the course), the courses will be listed on your transcript with a “W” notation.
 The “W” notation stands for withdrawal and it serves a record keeping function.
 “W” notations have no impact on your GPA or ability to re-enroll in classes in a future term.
+This date will also be used by the Financial Aid Office to make award and/or repayment decisions, which could result in a change to the student’s overall financial aid.

 How are Tuition and Fees Prorated (reduced) if I am Granted a Medical Withdrawal?